 While we were on our summer break I received a lot of great emails.
-Quite a few of them caught my attention and in particular I found myself writing a novel to answer.
-I decided; this might be better answered on the blog.
+Quite a few of them caught my attention and in particular I found myself writing a novel to answer a few of them.
+I decided; a few of these might be better answered on the blog.
 Surely this isn’t the only time someone has asked this question.
-Perhaps we can help others who are seeking to understand and cope with their own loss.
+Perhaps we can help others who are seeking to find answers and understand these concepts too.

-I’m not going to post the entire email and it’s contents, our friend deserves privacy.
-But I do want to share the question and put it in context so we’re all on the same page as I share my view and answer from my perspective.
+I’m not going to post the entire emails and their contents, our friends deserves privacy.
+In this particular email / answer, I do want to share the question and put it in context so we’re all on the same page as I share my view and understanding from my perspective.

 Our friend asked: